I hate to admit it……

 At the moment, I was a little upset.

-Now (as I write this post) I realize the importance of his rational.
+Now (as I write this post) I realize the importance of his rationale.

 We have to stick to the plan to finish what we started.
-In other words, stay focus.
+In other words, stay focused.

 There are only 24 hours in the day, and you can only do so much in one day.